 "no problem, should be ready in 10 minutes."

 Camden stepped away from the counter to let the next costumer order and went to sit with his friends.
-Beatrice had joined them, a small girl with dark brown hair in a long but messy pony tail.
+Chloe had joined them, a small girl with dark brown hair in a long but messy pony tail.
 She sat quietly sipping a large mug of coffee.

 "Our order should be ready in ten minutes."
-Camden informed the company as he sat down next to Beatrice.
+Camden informed the company as he sat down next to Chloe.
 People chatted excitedly around them, students trying to use every minute of free time to catch up with friends, workers on lunch break with bag lunches who came in just to get a drink but decided to sit down, and the occasional teacher came by, checking in on the kids, grumpy looks on their faces.
 Some kids had put on some music.
 A new record from The West.
 Camden listened to it, one song about adverbs, another about a girl who killed her family in various ways: drowning, poisoning, cooking into stew.
 He wasn't listening to his friends conversation.

 "So, are you coming?"
 Naxy asked Camden.
 Camden snapped out of it.